 Contact details for Chronic Illness Benefit authorisations and registration

-To obtain an immediate chronic medication authorisation, your doctor or pharmacist may contact Bankmed's Chronic Managed Care Department on 0800 132 345 as a direct line or 0800 BANKMED (0800 226 5633).
+To obtain an immediate chronic medication authorisation, your Healthcare Professional or pharmacist may contact Bankmed's Chronic Managed Care Department on 0800 132 345 as a direct line or 0800 BANKMED (0800 226 5633).
 Clinical entry and verification criteria will be applied.

-Alternatively, application forms may also be completed by your Healthcare Professional which you may download from the here.
+Alternatively, application forms may also be completed by your Healthcare Professional which you may download from the Find a document page.

 The completed form for Core, Saver, Traditional, Comprehensive and Plus Plans should be returned to: